GRAFT: Decoupling Ranking and Calibration for Survival Analysis: Related Work

 The output of the CoxPH model, the hazard ratio $\exp(\beta)$, is highly interpretable and has made it the {\em de facto} standard in clinical research.
 However, it relies on the strict Proportional Hazards (PH) assumption that the effect of covariates is constant over time, which is often violated in practice \citep{clark2003}.

-In contrast, parametric models such as the Weibull model, which can be formulated as an Accelerated Failure Time (AFT) model, offer an alternative \citep{kalbfleisch2002statistical}.
+In contrast, parametric models such as the Weibull model, which can be formulated as an Accelerated Failure Time (AFT) model, constitute an alternative \citep{kalbfleisch2002statistical}.
 AFT models assume that covariates act to rescale time directly, such as by accelerating or decelerating the time-to-event.
 Although fully parametric models can be more efficient if the underlying distribution is correctly specified, their rigidity is a significant limitation.
 The proposed GRAFT model is built upon the flexible AFT framework, but, as we show, it circumvents the need for strict distributional assumptions.

 {\bf Deep Learning for Survival Analysis} With the rise of high-dimensional data, traditional models that assume linearity (like CoxPH and AFT) have proven insufficient for capturing complex, non-linear patterns.
 This has led to the development of deep learning models for survival analysis.
+Although these models often achieve strong discriminative performance, a consistent finding in benchmark studies is that their calibration tends to be poor compared to classical approaches \citep{burk2024large}.

 One of the most prominent early-proposed models is DeepSurv \citep{katzman2018}.
-DeepSurv directly adapts the CoxPH model to a deep learning context.
-DeepSurv replaces the linear term $x^T \beta$ with a deep feed-forward neural network $h_{\theta}(x)$ and optimizes a modified Cox partial log-likelihood loss.
+DeepSurv directly adapts the CoxPH model to a deep learning context by replacing the linear term $x^T \beta$ in \eqref{eq:coxph} with a deep feed-forward neural network $h_{\theta}(x)$, and optimizes a modified Cox partial log-likelihood loss.
 While effective at modeling non-linear covariate effects, DeepSurv still inherits the limitations of the proportional hazards assumption.

 Other approaches have sought to discretize time and reformulate the problem, enabling more flexible hazard modeling.
 DeepHit \citep{lee2018} is a landmark model in this area.
-The model discretizes the time horizon into a set of bins and learns the joint distribution of survival time and event type (making it a natural fit for competing risks).
-By optimizing a loss function that combines a log-likelihood for the observed event time and a rank-based loss for censored subjects, DeepHit can estimate the full survival probability curve without being tied to the PH assumption.
+The model discretizes the time horizon into a set of bins and learns the joint distribution of survival time and event type, making it a natural fit for competing risks.
+By optimizing a loss function that combines a log-likelihood for the observed event time and a rank-based loss for censored subjects, DeepHit can estimate the full survival probability curve without being restricted by the PH assumption.
+DeepHit combines a log-likelihood term for calibration and a ranking loss for discrimination into a single objective, controlled by a scalar trade-off parameter, coupling the two objectives.